 - Not able to pass urine or change in how much urine is passed.

 - This drug may cause muscle pain, tenderness, or weakness.
-Sometimes, a very bad muscle problem may happen that may lead to kidney problems.
+The risk may be raised if this drug is taken with some other drugs.
+Sometimes, a severe muscle problem may happen that may lead to kidney problems.
 Rarely, deaths have happened in people who get these problems when taking drugs like this one.
-Call the doctor right away if your child has muscle pain, tenderness, or weakness that is not normal (with or without fever or feeling out of sorts).
+Call the doctor right away if your child has abnormal muscle pain, tenderness, or weakness (with or without fever or feeling out of sorts).
 Call the doctor right away if your child has muscle signs that last after the doctor has told you to stop giving this drug.

 - Liver problems have happened with drugs like this one.
 Sometimes, this has been deadly.
 Call the doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.